raven-in-westfall/HealRotate/README.md

 - Adds RL/Raid assist handling to restrict rotation groups changes
 - Get cast bar to reflect actual times of spells.
 Right now we are just using the base cast time which may be altered by skills or trinkets
+- Modify test to automatically put you in /heal start mode
+- Validate all heal spells are enabled (for all classes)
+- Try to only show cooldown bar if debuff is appled
+- Have reset hide the red bar
+- Hide window as a permenent setting
+- Save order on a per toon basis

 ## Download